Glossary

 MQTT

-The Oasis Message Queuing Telemetry Transport standard was designed to send and receive information between connected devices and mobile applications using very little bandwidth or client-side processing power.
+The Oasis Message Queuing Telemetry Transport (MQTT) standard was designed to send and receive information between connected devices and mobile applications using very little bandwidth or client-side processing power.

 Back to Top